shuai132/mesh_core/README.md

  *
  * NOTE:
  * 1. broadcast and recv_handle should ensure packet is complete
- * 2. all methods can be static
+ * 2. all methods can be static or non-static
  */
 struct Impl {
   /**